 I just can't...

 I force my fingers to loosen, one agonizing uncurl after another.
 "Give it back."
-I say through gritted teeth, trying to level the irritation creeping in.
+I say through gritted teeth, trying to level the irritation from creeping onward.

 This is why I hate being at school.
 Too many aggravating things happen here...and there's absolutely nothing I can do about it.